jarviscanada/jarvis_data_eng_HussainFathi/core_java/twitter/README.md

 * **TwitterController.java**
 > In this file the user arguments are parsed and passed on to the Service layer.
 The results are
-> returned to be displayed for the user
+> returned to be displayed for the user.

 * **TwitterService.java**
 > This file handles the business logic and ensures that the user arguments are valid.
 For instance, it